Pitching, Gap, Lob & Sand Wedge Lofts: Everything you need to know

-Odds are your wedge lofts are messed up and it’s not your fault.
+Odds are your wedge lofts - everything from your sand wedge to your pitching wedge - are messed up.
+But it’s not your fault.
 Manufacturers have been strengthening the lofts on irons for decades and while there are merits and demerits to this practice, it does mean that golfers need to pay a little more attention to how the short irons and wedges are spaced within your set.
 Proper spacing will produce meaningful yardage gaps between clubs and making those distances consistent is going to yield more short shots that finish closer to the hole.
 Here are some hard and fast rules to help you mind the gaps.

 1. Count how many clubs you want in your bag up to and including the 9-iron.
 Starting with your putter, if the number of clubs you’re carrying up to your 9-iron is 11, then you only have room for three wedges.
 If it’s 10, then you have room for four wedges.
-Our advice: if you only have three clubs to carry you past your 40-degree 9-iron, you’re going to be playing a lot of in-between and half shots in the scoring zone when you should be making full swings.
+In our experience, if you only have three clubs to carry you past your 40-degree 9-iron, you’re going to be playing a lot of in-between and half shots in the scoring zone when you should be making full swings.
+Finding a way to make space in your bag for one extra wedge is going to give you the ability to have more specific clubs for certain shots.
+Instead of trying to hit a shot with a 3/4 swing, you'll be able to take a full swing.

 4. Remember wedges can easily be bent a degree or two, strong or weak, to achieve the desired loft spacing.
 That means a 50-degree wedge can easily be a 51- or 49-degree club, But be aware that as you start strengthening or weakening the lofts of your high-lofted wedges, you’re also affecting the bounce angle.
 Every degree strong reduces bounce by a degree, and vice versa.